moralesalberto/cocoa_drawing_with_a_controller/README.md

 Cocoa Drawing With A Controller
 ===============================

 This is a more involved cocoa drawing example.
-We need a controller class to control what gets drawn in the view.

 In this example we will draw a bouncing ball around the cocoa app default window.
+We need a controller class to control the movements of the ball drawn in the view.

 We start with a template cocoa app from XCode.
 Then we create a NSViewController class with New File -> Objective C class and inherit from NSViewController.
 Let's call the class DrawingViewController.
 We also will need an NSView custom class.
 So New File -> Objective C class -> inherit from NSView and call it DrawingView.